darius/elv/README.md

 could take advantage of the extra features of itself and the VM. `ichbins.scm` itself and its bootstrapping process were also included in this repo.
 So were the corresponding variants of the test scripts.
-I've cut all that out to reduce clutter (except for keeping an archive copy of `elvc.scm` in `older/` so that the cut stuff can be reconstructed without undue effort).
+I've cut all that out as clutter (except for keeping an archive copy of `elvc.scm` in `older/` so that the removed stuff can be reconstructed without undue effort).
 If you want to actively develop this system, as a weird challenge or learning experience or something, then it might be easiest to bring back the non-bootstrapped version of